lanlu8834/company-web/README.md

 # company-web
-A clean website for a company
+A clean one-page website for a company